Particular/docs.particular.net/samples/azure/polymorphic-events-asb/sample.md

 snippet: DisableAutoSubscripton

-When an event is a polymorphic event, such as `DerivedEvent`, endpoint will subscribe to the **base event** only.
+When an event is a polymorphic event, such as `DerivedEvent`, the endpoint will subscribe to the **base event** only.

 snippet: ControledSubscriptions

-For this sample, configuring `Subscriber` as described above, will create the topology that only has `BaseEvent` subscription serving as "catch-all".
+For this sample, configuring `Subscriber` as described above will create the topology that only has the `BaseEvent` subscription serving as "catch-all".

 ![](images/single.subscription.png)

-Results of the sample now adhere to the expected polymorphic message handling
+The sample now adheres to the expected polymorphic message handling

 snippet: PublisherOutput-from-sample